carlosgavina/corejs/README.md

 NotesApp.on("Router:Default", function( e, data ) {
-  // code for the default route, the root for the website ( example.com/ ) });
+  // code for the default route, the root for the website ( example.com/ )
+  // this refers to the parent element, NotesApp console.log( this );
+});

 NotesApp.on("Router:Article", function( e, data ) {